Click here for info on transcripts, credit transfer, and course approvals.

 Has your study abroad experience left you eager for another international experience?
 There are several ways for you to go abroad again.

 More opportunities to study internationally as a DU Student:

-Several departments have their own programs that take place during the interterms.
-Contact your major advisor to see if there are any such programs in their department.
+- Several academic departments also offer programs during interterms.
+Contact your major advisor to see if there are any such programs in your department.

 Graduate Studies Abroad: